-Consequently, the displacements in the 30 days following 24/04/2018 with the reached groundwater level were evaluated.
-As it can be seen in Fig. 5, the main distribution of the obtained displacements along the landslide section is close to the slope surface, where the main sliding planes are assumed to be located.
+As it can be seen in Fig. 7, the main distribution of the obtained displacements along the landslide section is close to the slope surface, where the main sliding planes are assumed to be located.
 In particular, the resulting increase in displacement evaluated at the mesh node where the inclinometer fixed probe is located coincides with the 3 mm shift recorded by the instrument.
-The safety factor values obtained from the initial phase and the post-event were compared, the graph in Fig. 6 clearly demonstrates how the rise in groundwater level causes a reduction in slope stability, correlated with the acceleration of the landslide body.
+The safety factor values at the end of the phases (1) and (2) were compared: the graph in Fig. 8 clearly shows how the rise in groundwater level causes a reduction in slope stability, correlated with total landslide displacements (u[m]) for both phases.

-Fig. 5 Distribution of total displacements at the end of the 2° stage (30 days following 24/04/2018).
+Fig. 7 Distribution of total displacements in Plaxis® at the end of the 2° stage (30 days following 24/04/2018).
 It is also represented the water load on the upper surface due to the infiltration boundary condition and the groundwater level (blue line).

-Fig. 6 Evaluation of safety factor at 1° stage (initial condition) and 2° stage (after the increase of groundwater level).
+Fig. 8 Evaluation of safety factor at 1° stage (initial condition) and 2° stage (after the increase of groundwater level).